jcoleman45/6300test/Project1/manual.md

 | `[-l <min_length>]`            | *min_length:* (optional) Specify minimum word length (inclusive) - defaults to: `3` |
 | `<file_path>`                  | (mandatory) File name (includes folder path) that contains the text file            |

+- `<file_path>` is mandatory and should always be last argument.
+The file path should be specified as a single command-line argument or after the `delimiters` and `min_length`.

-For optional arguments,
+- For optional arguments,
 	- `-d` : Sentence delimiters are specified without any spaces.
 Ex - `.;:`.
 This will override the default delimiters `.?!`
 	- `-l` : Value of `min_length` should be a valid integer greater than 0.
 This will override the default value of 3

 ###3.3 Examples